Analysis: Iowa Democrats Drawn to Two Faces of Change

 “There’s still a desire for change,” said Karen Finney, who advised Hillary Clinton’s 2016 presidential campaign.
 “And elections are always about the future.”

 The Iowa Democratic Party released 71% of results on Tuesday after delays prompted by sweeping technical issues paralyzed the caucus system.
-NBC has not yet declared a winner of the contest, which kicks off Democrats’ months-long process to pick a nominee to face off against Trump in November.
+The Associated Press has not yet declared a winner of the contest, which kicks off Democrats’ months-long process to pick a nominee to face off against Trump in November.

 Both Buttigieg and Sanders have faced questions about their electability in the general election.
 Democratic rivals have knocked Buttigieg’s inexperience, given that his highest elected office has been as mayor of a city of 100,000.
 And party moderates fear that Sanders will turn off independents and centrist Republicans who may be seeking an alternative to Trump.

-Note: EDITOR'S NOTE — Julie Pace has covered the White House and politics for The Associated Press since 2007.
-Follow her at http://twitter.com/jpaceDC